AvaProtocol/OAK-docs/_docs/delegators.md

 ![delegate](../../assets/img/staking-delegation/delegate.png)

 - `candidate`: This will be the collator you so choose to stake towards from your research in Step 1 and has the same `COLLATOR_WALLET_ADDRESS` from Step 2 above.
 - `amount`: Figure out how much you would like to stake to the collator.
 At minimum you must stake `2a.
 Minimum Amount to be staked` from the output above.
+This minimum represents 50 TUR.
+In other words, you have to multiply the number of TUR you want to stake by 10,000,000,000.
+In other words, take the number of TUR you want to stake and add 10 zeros behind it.
+Please be sure to type the correct number of zeros, as it could result in significantly more or less TUR than intended being staked.
 - `candidateDelegationCount`: Values ​​are available from section above as `2b.
 Candidate Delegation Count`.
 Each time another delegator delegates funds to a given collator, this number increases by 1 for that specific collator.
 - `delegationCount`: Values ​​are available from the section above as `2c.
 Delegation Count`.
 Each time you delegate to another collator, this number increases by 1.